greenwyrt/plover2CAT/docs/discussion/development.md

 Right now, steno insertion is based on the cursor position unless it is locked at end.
 It is not possible to edit with a normal keyboard the same time a steno machine is writing.

 Proposed solution: replace `engine._keyboard_emulation` on startup with your own subclass of `plover.output.Output` and implement send_backspaces, send_string, and send_key_combination as needed, at least until new version of Plover with output plugins

-## Element styling

-Color styling for different elements such as text vs index entry.
-This will require changing `QTextCharFormats` by setting Foreground.
-It may also impact editor speed depending on implementation.

 ## Parsable action logging